How to Improve Sales to Delivery Handoffs

-A lot of operational friction starts after a sale is won, when one team thinks the next team has everything they need and the handoff is actually incomplete.
-This guide explains how to tighten sales to operations handoffs so work starts cleanly and nobody is piecing context together from different systems.
+A lot of delay starts after a sale is won, when one team thinks the next team has everything they need and the handover is actually incomplete.
+This guide explains how to tighten sales to delivery handovers so work starts cleanly and nobody is piecing context together from different systems.

 The gap is usually not effort.
 It is missing structure between tools and teams.